dw/csvmonkey/README.md

 ## Python Benchmark

-ram.csv is 614MiB with 1,540,093 records of 22 columns and approximately 418 bytes per record.
+ram.csv is 614MiB with 1,540,093 records of 22 columns and approximately 418
+bytes per record.
+An anonymized version can be downloaded
+<a href="https://k3.botanicus.net/tmp/anon.csv.gz">from here</a>.

 | Mode                     | Xeon E5530 (Sum) | Xeon E5530 (noop) | Core i5-2435M (Sum) | Core i5-2335M (noop) |
 |--------------------------|------------------|-------------------|---------------------|----------------------|